cyrillefrancois/openlca2bw/README.txt

 To install
-pip install <path to setup fiolder>
+pip install <path to setup folder>
 for exemple C:/user/userprofile/document/openlca_extractor

 the main functiopn to import olca database to brightway is load_openLCA_IPC()